rotaki/tpcc-runner/PERFORMANCES.md

 # Performance Notes

-## TPC-C
+## Optimizations and cheats

-The following is the list of optimizations and cheats which have been applied or not applied but scrutinized for better performance.
+The following is the a of optimizations and cheats which have been applied or not applied but scrutinized for better performance.

 - The specification of TPC-C defines the contents of output of the transactions and orders to print it in a certain format.
 This is simplified by creating a 64bit checksum of the specified output.